jrburke/adapt-pkg-main/README.md

 node_modules/.bin/adapt-pkg-main dirPath
 ```

-Where dirPath is the directory path to scan.
+Where `dirPath` is the directory path to scan.
 See the Script API section for more details on the arguments.
-The options object properties can be passed via `name=value` strings, and the array used for configFileNames can just be a comma separate string.
+The options object properties can be passed via `name=value` strings, and the arrays used for `include` and `configFileNames` can just be a comma separated string.
 Example:

 ```
-node_modules/.bin/adapt-pkg-main bower_components configFileNames=bower.json,package.json adapterText="something that uses {id}"
+node_modules/.bin/adapt-pkg-main bower_components configFileNames=bower.json,package.json include=foo,bar adapterText="something that uses {id}"
 ```

 ## Suggested loader configuration setup